MogaB-x/PL-SQL-Service-managing/README.md

 ### 👥 Client & Vehicle Management
 -  Stored procedures and triggers enforce business rules, such as preventing deletion of clients with pending appointments.
--

 ### 📊 Dynamic Reporting & Statistics
--Functions generate service statistics, like the number of oil changes within a given period.
+- Functions generate service statistics, like the number of oil changes within a given period.

 ### ✅ Data Integrity & Validation
 - Constraints ensure valid email formats and unique phone numbers.